samipiercy/MDEF/docs/term3/17-DesignStudioIII.md

 Role: Communicating with communities and organizations working with textile waste.
 Prototype and making of weaving tools and experimentation second hand textiles.

+### Ways of Drifting

+Jana and Roger lead us in understanding five ways of drifting as a tool to understand how we have progressed through our projects and interests.
+These five are accumulative, comparative, serial, probing, and expansive.
+Throughout this masters I was in a comparative and probing state.
+I started with general interests and topics and continued to find overlapping and connections between interventions and projects.
+In this way I felt like I was looking at similar ideas from multiple perspectives.
+In this there were also aspects of probing in experimenting and following down paths as they emerged from one another.
+In this experimentation I was able to try things and see if I would like to continue down the path or not, shifting back my main interests with new perspectives.

+### 5 ways of Scaling

+**Crafting Community**

+**Why:** To create inclusive spaces for communities to craft together, focused but not constrained to textile and fibers.
+These spaces are multigenerational and gender inclusive that have a focus on circular economies in how materials are obtained and used in the spaces.

+**What:** Meetups that are community led (Unfinished Object Meetups), workshops, collected online resources and content, open-source resources for diy tool making.

+**Who:** Anyone who is interested in learning crafting, is not limited to socio-economic status or gender.
+Experts or hobbyists who want to share knowledge.

+**Where:** In local spaces, online sharing, online community, local diy meetups

+**When:** Weekly, monthly

+**Type of Structure:** Collective/Network, being connected online in multiple countries but established through small local communities.
+Amanda and I would like to create a basic structure that people can follow to create their own crafting communities easily.
+Through an online collective network we can share our findings as a larger community, share resources, and learnings.

+**Future Cravings**

+**Why:** Methodology for climate action that brings together an interdisplinary crowd around a specific subject.
+As a group we explore and develop biomaterial recipes for tableware and create immersive installations.

+**What:** Dinners, exhibits, immersive experiences

+**Who:** Designers, artists, charity leads, businesses

+**Where:** Starting in Europe, with possibility to grow globally

+**When:** Twice a year or quarterly

+**Type of Structure:** Co-op/Collective, under the name of Future Cravings as an entity we invite and can be comissioned for our services.
+In the future we plan to charge participants a fee for the dinners because of the cost of operation.
+Within this collective we each contribute our skills and roles to it to put on the events together.